Cosh Boy: Production

-The film was based on a play, "Master Crook" by Bruce Walker which had been originally titled "Cosh Boy".
-It debuted at the Embassy in 1951 starring James Kenney.The Spectator said "its rough, crude taste is shockingly welcome" and praised the third act for its "highly unpleasant, undeniably effective, melodramatic tension."
+The film was based on the play Master Crook by Bruce Walker which had been originally titled Cosh Boy.
+It debuted at the Embassy in 1951 starring James Kenney.
+The Spectator said "its rough, crude taste is shockingly welcome" and praised the third act for its "highly unpleasant, undeniably effective, melodramatic tension."
 Variety called it "a strong piece of melodrama."

+The film was financed by the Woolf Brothers.